This hot apple cider is perfect for any chilly night.

 This recipe has been contributed by Nancy Lopez-McHugh: a food writer, photographer, and author of “Yummy Pics: A Food Blogger’s Guide to Better Photos”.
 Her award winning blog, Spicie Foodie, is where she showcases her passion for healthy, fresh and delicious recipes.
 She is a firm believer of fulling the body with healthy, clean and unprocessed foods.
 Join Nancy on Facebook for more tasty recipes.

-- 2 tbsp. all natural organic maple syrup
+- 2 tablespoons maple syrup all natural organic

 - 1 cinnamon stick

 - Clean and cut the apples into wedges, remove core and seeds.
 Place the apple wedges, cinnamon stick, and maple syrup into a deep pot.
 Pour enough water to cover the apples by 1 inch (2.5 cm).
 Partially cover the pot and simmer for 2 hours -at which time the apples should be completely broken down.

 - Pour through a fine sieve or cheesecloth.
 Serve warm or if consuming later allow to cool before storing in the refrigerator.